 What is tā Moko?

 Tā Moko is the art of tattooing as practised traditionally by New Zealand Māori.
-The process is considered sacred, with mythological origins.
 Each tā Moko is unique and relates to the wearer’s identity and mana (spiritual energy or life force).

 How does the process work?

 Through tā Moko, aspects of a person’s inner being are expressed in visible form.
 This is a subtle process and best achieved through meeting in person.
-A consultation or kõrero is an opportunity to share ideas, background and other areas of relevance, and to discuss practical considerations such as size, placement, style and the time required.
+A consultation or kõrero is an opportunity to share ideas and discuss practical considerations such as size, placement, style and the time required.

 How are designs created?

-Following consultation, designs are drawn by hand on the body.
-This helps ensure optimal positioning and flow with the physique.
-Designs can be tattooed directly (freehand), or planned in advance via a drawing session, depending on preference and the nature of the piece.
+Following consultation, designs are drawn by hand on the body to ensure optimal positioning and flow with the physique.
+Designs can be tattooed directly (freehand), or planned in advance via a drawing session.

-Existing designs may be used as inspiration or starting points, but not copied.
+No, existing designs may be used as inspiration or starting points only.
 Each piece is original and custom created in accordance with the above and other traditional design principles.

 How long does a tattoo take?

-This varies considerably depending on tattoo size (including body size), style, and the amount of detail.
-Larger works may take multiple sessions, allowing 2 weeks in between for healing, or they can be completed in stages over a longer period.
+This depends on the size (including body size), style, and the amount of detail.
+Larger works may take multiple sessions, allowing time in between for healing, or they can be completed in stages over a longer period.

 The studio works by appointment only.
 All sessions and consultations must be arranged in advance.
 Consultations usually require up to 2 weeks notice; please enquire for current wait times for drawing and tattoo sessions.